tari-project/tari/RFC/src/RFC-0151_StagedWalletSecurity.md

 This solution does not require any additional input from the user besides providing authorisation to store in the cloud.
 This can be done using the standard APIs and Authentication flows that each cloud provider publishes for their platform.

 In particular, we do not ask for a password to encrypt the commitment data.
-The consequence of this is that anyone who is able to gain access to this data -- by stealing the user's cloud credentials -- _could_ steal the user's funds.
+The consequence is that anyone who gains access to this data -- by stealing the user's cloud credentials -- _could_ steal the user's funds.

-Therefore, the threshold for moving from this stage to Stage three, `STAGE_TWO_THRESHOLD_BALANCE` is fairly low;
+Therefore, the threshold for moving from this stage to Stage three, `STAGE_TWO_THRESHOLD_BALANCE` is relatively low;
 somewhere in the region of $10 to $50.

 The seed phrase MUST NOT be stored on the cloud in Stage 1b.
 Doing so would result in all _future_ funds of the user being